What’s Covered by My Homeowner’s Insurance Policy?

 Your home isn’t covered when damaged by arson.
+Because arson is a criminal act, an insurance company has the discretion to withhold coverage.
+This regulation deters abusive homeowners from setting their homes on fire purposefully.
 In fact, deliberately setting your home on fire to file a claim on your insurance policy is known as arson insurance fraud.
 Your insurance company will investigate the fire, and if they determine arson was the cause the damage won’t be covered.

 Fire damage while your home is vacant isn’t covered either.
 Insurance companies consider a home vacant if it hasn’t been occupied for over 30 days.
 However, there is a separate policy available that covers vacant homes if you’re planning on staying away from your home for extended periods of time.

 Your home is covered in most instances if damaged by a storm.
 Some of these include:

 - Fallen objects

 - Water and ice damage

 That means your home is covered in the case of a tornado, ice dams on your roof, and a fallen tree, too.
 However, what’s covered and what isn’t can be tricky when it comes to storm damage.
 For example, if a river floods your home after heavy rains your home insurance won’t cover it, as it counts as flood damage.
 A roof leak caused by heavy rains should be covered, however!

 What Storm Damage Isn’t Covered?

 The most common things not covered by the HO-3 policy are:

 - Landslides, mudslides, and sinkholes